ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

     FOR n=1 TO 20: PRINT n,: NEXT n

-The numbers 1 to 20 will be printed in the top part of the screen.
+<a id="print-copy"></a>The numbers 1 to 20 will be printed in the top part of the screen.
 Now type...

     COPY